 THIS IS JUST THE BEGINNING!

-We are excited that so many people want to take part in this community-wide garden project, and will be giving away more plants throughout our 30th anniversary year.
+We were blown away by how people wanted to take part in this community-wide garden project, so gifted more plants from Sonoma Garden Park, donated by Pauls Produce.
 Sign up for the “SEC 30 Year Gardens” mailing list to be the first to hear about our next giveaway.

 Due to the recent cool weather, your plants may need a bit more time in their containers.
 Allow all of your plants to be well-established before transplanting to your garden.
 While you are waiting, water twice a day to ensure your starts don’t dry out before they are ready to be transplanted.